suujia/website/Bonso/_pages/readings.md

 * The Intelligent Investor
 * How to Win Friends and Influence People
 * Made in America (Sam Walton)
-* The Fault in Our Stars
-* Paper Towns
-* Extremely Loud & Incredibly Close
 * Life of Pi